|

 The ILO"s 2010 Global Wage Report provides clear evidence on the impact of the global capitalist crisis and urgently calls on governments, employers and trade unions to materialise their, otherwise, rhetoric support of the internationally agreed ILO Declaration on Social Justice for a Fair Globalisation and the Global Jobs Pact, which requires a jobs- and income-based growth strategy.

-Despite the generally disappointing experiences had by NGOs, OECD Watch believes there is still potential for the OECD Guidelines toitem32 make a valuable contribution to the enhancement of responsible business conduct.
+Despite the generally disappointing experiences had by NGOs, OECD Watch believes there is still potential for the OECD Guidelines to make a valuable contribution to the enhancement of responsible business conduct.
 The OECD Guidelines could partly compensate for the governance gaps created by globalisation.
 In the ten years since the last review, the Guidelines remain the only government-endorsed instrument at the international level which addresses a comprehensive range of corporate practices and offers a means of raising a complaint.
 However, fundamental reforms are necessary if the Guidelines are to reach their full potential.

 Among the most critical issues and challenges that the OECD must address, OECD Watch considers that the Guidelines must be supplemented to ensure they include key challenges such as the need for a living wage standard.
 This is a fundamental right that has been customarily denounced by Jus Semper as a deliberately avoided issue in practically all current CSR tools, including prominently the OECD Guidelines.
 The other fundamental issue that Jus Semper has also systematically denounced is the fact that all current CSR tools are strictly voluntary, which makes CSR practice a mockery of true social responsibility.
 True sustainable business practice can only be attained if a comprehensive, universal and legally-binding CSR framework is enforced by all States to protect people and nature from unsustainable business practices.
 For this reason, we, Jus Semper, fully agree with OECD Watch's assertion that "If the OECD Guidelines are to remain relevant in resolving corporate abuses and promoting responsible business behaviour in the 21st century, then radical reforms are necessary.